 In 1963, the agency became a member agency of the United Way.
 In 1966, we became the first seniors organization in the province to receive provincial funding through the Elderly Persons Centres Act.

-As a community focal point, the agency have taken the lead in the provision of services to seniors.
+As a community focal point, the agency has taken the lead in provision of services to seniors.
 The first "Meals on Wheels" program was initiated at the original Elliott Street Senior Centre.
 That service is now offered through the Victorian Order of Nurses.

-In the same year our Members' Council - elected representation of the membership - was constituted to recommend, advise, and liaise with members, staff, and Board of Directors.
-The members’ council was disbanded in 2012 under a new, more exclusive Board of Directors structure.
+In the same year our Members' Council - elected representation of the membership - was constituted to recommend, advise and liaise with members, staff, and Board of Directors.
+The members’ council was disbanded in 2012 under a new, Board of Directors structure.

 A mandatory membership policy requested by the membership was endorsed by the Members' Council, and subsequently approved by the Board of Directors in 1991.

-In response to senior requests, the Olde Sandwich Towne Senior Centre opened one day a week in West Windsor in January 1993.
-In September of that year, with the help of United Way Venture Grant funding, we expanded, opening two days a week.
+In response to requests, the Olde Sandwich Towne Senior Centre opened one day a week in West Windsor in January 1993.
+In September of that year, with the help of United Way Venture Grant funding, we expanded to two days a week.
 That site closed in 2002.

 In 1997, the Board began planning for the future of the Goyeau St. Centre, recognizing the need for more flexible programming space.
 After much discussion, planning, and development of a strategic plan, we were ready when the opportunity arose to relocate to our current location, a former elementary school at 635 McEwan Ave in the west side of Windsor.
 Renovation of the school began in November 2003, and we moved in March 2004.